sargalias/react-modal/README.md

 # React Accessible Modal

 This project is an example of a modal (dialog) component made with React.
 It's made to be simple and accessible.
+It purposely doesn't use the dialog's showModal and hideModal methods because they handle all the heavy lifting for accessibility and functionality.

+It's not necesssarily complete.
+It's just a quick example.
+For example, it doesn't have tests for all props.
+Also, I haven't thoroughly tested its accessibility with screen readers.

+The main component is the Modal component.
+I tried to make it the "react way" where the parent either renders the modal or doesn't.
+This contrasts the HTML way where the modal is always open and its `open` attribute is toggled either directly or through its methods.

+Alternative methods would be to:
+- Let HTML handle the heavy lifting.
+Use the dialog component along with the `showModal` and `hideModal` methods.
+They handle the majority of accessibility issues including closing the modal when Escape is pressed, focus trapping and changing the initial focus.
+- Allow the modal stay rendered and instead close / open with by passing an `open` prop from the parent.

 [View project](https://sargalias-react-modal.netlify.app)